Deploy Infinite Scale on the Hetzner Cloud

 • Name (define a name for the server)

-After you have finished, the server is built, and when done, you can click on it which opens a screen with more details and post-configuration options.
+When finished, the server will be built and you can click on it to open a screen with more details and post-configuration options.

 Server View

-In this screen, you also see the IP address of the server that is necessary to be used for the domains pointing to this server.
+This screen also shows the IP address of the server that must be used for the domains pointing to this server.

 Add the IP Address to the Domains

-After the server has been finally setup, you must use the IP address assigned to this server to configure DNS mapping at your DNS provider accordingly.
-If you have allowed ICMP requests in the firewall settings, you can then ping your server with one of the domain names defined.
+Once the server is finally set up, you will need to use the IP address assigned to this server to configure DNS mapping at your DNS provider.
+If you have allowed ICMP requests in your firewall settings, you can then ping your server using one of the defined domain names.

 Prepare the Server

-As a standard regular task, you need to update packages, especially after first server login.
+As a standard periodic task, you will need to update packages, especially after the first server login.
 Open a shell on the server and issue the following command:

 apt-get update && apt-get upgrade